rht-labs/enablement-docs/1-the-manual-menace/README.md

 4. Once successful; login to the cluster through the browser (using cluster URL) and navigate to the `<YOUR_NAME>-ci-cd`.
 You should see Nexus up and running.
 You can login with default credentials (admin / admin123) ![nexus-up-and-running](../images/exercise1/nexus-up-and-running.png)

-4. Now lets do the same thing for GitLab to get it up and running.
+4. Now let's do the same thing for GitLab to get it up and running.
 Checkout the template and params provided by running
 ```bash
 $ git checkout exercise1/git-nexus templates/gitlab.yml params/gitlab
 ```